geeknik/my-awesome-stars/README.md

 ## Python

+- [DataDog/undocumented-aws-api-hunter](https://github.com/DataDog/undocumented-aws-api-hunter) - A tool to uncover undocumented APIs from the AWS Console.
 - [m8sec/subscraper](https://github.com/m8sec/subscraper) - Subdomain and target enumeration tool built for offensive security testing
 - [xlmnxp/Qocker](https://github.com/xlmnxp/Qocker) - Qocker is a user-friendly GUI application for managing Docker containers.
 Built with PyQt5, it provides an intuitive interface for viewing and interacting with your Docker containers.
 - [yoheinakajima/instagraph](https://github.com/yoheinakajima/instagraph) - Converts text input or URL into knowledge graph and displays